 This is 16 hand combos.
 We lose against these hands:

 This is 7 combos.

 Mistakes are stored for reviewing if you were off by 5% or more.
-Less than 5% off is so close so it’s not really a mistake worth reviewing.
-Mistakes where you are off by 15% or more are logged as blunders – it can be very costly to make blunders at the poker table, so these you should really strive to eliminate completely.
+Less than 5% off is so close so it is not really a mistake worth reviewing.
+Mistakes where you are off by 15% or more are tagged as blunders.
+It can be very costly to make blunders at the poker table, so you should strive to eliminate these completely.

 Good luck with improving your hand reading skills!